Nothing beats in-ground hoops when it comes to stability. Being planted deep into the ground makes them almost impossible to bring down.

 - 5″ x 5″ square support pole

-- Ability to unbolt and move the hoop, which is useful if you move homes
+- Unbolt and move it easily, which is useful if you move homes

-- Quality breakaway rim that flexes under pressure – great for dunking
+- Quality pro style breakaway rim that flexes under pressure – great for dunking

 - Anodized Aluminum Backboard Frame for superior durability